 -Professor Steve Byrn, SSCI Founder & Charles B. Jordan Professor of Medicinal Chemistry, Purdue University

-This two-day course is aimed at professionals in the field of pharmaceutical solids who would like to expand their knowledge base.
+This two-day pharmaceutical training course is aimed at professionals in the field of pharmaceutical solids who would like to expand their knowledge base.
 The course provides information which enables faster drug development and quality by design.
 Presenters will discuss strategic approaches to understanding and predicting the properties and pharmaceutical behavior of solids, as well as the important area of regulatory aspects of pharmaceutical solids including Process Analytical Technologies and risk-based GMPs.
 Participants will each receive Solid-State Chemistry of Drugs (Byrn, Pfeiffer & Stowell, 2nd Edition) as well as a course notebook.

 The course will consist of two all-day presentations and will meet from 8 am to 5 pm.